 Winterizing your outdoor plumbing is incredibly important.
-It might seem like a chore, but it can prevent your pipes from freezing and bursting (which can have costly and damaging effects).
+It might seem like a chore, but it can prevent your pipes from freezing and bursting (an emergency plumbing situation which can have costly and damaging effects).
 At Mr. Rooter Plumbing of Charlotte, our Charlotte plumbers walk you through the steps of winterizing your outdoor spigots to ensure they are protected when the temperature drops.

 Steps to Winterize Your Outdoor Spigots

 Before winter sets in you want to remove all hoses, splitters, or other fittings.
 Even if you have a freeze-proof spigot type, you should remove any add on features to eliminate the risk of water getting trapped and freezing your spigot.
 You should pre-emptively do this step and not wait until the very last second before the freezing occurs.

 Check all your spigots and faucets for leaks or drips.
 Dripping can indicate a leaky cartridge or washer, which can freeze and block up a spigot or pipe.
 If you find any, replace the fixture before the temperature drops.

 You want to get as much water out of your pipes as possible.
 The best way to do this is to shut off your interior shut-off valve leading to your outdoor spigots and then opening those spigots to let the water drain out of them.
 You should leave the spigots open for a few hours.